SigmaWe/SmartCommand/NLP_and_backend/README.md

 ## Caveats

 1. The commands are not exactly the same as you see when searching in the palette.
 For example, when you search `add cursor above`, in the palette, it shows as `Add Cursor Above`, but the command is `editor.action.insertCursorAbove`. `Add Cursor Above` is called `label` of the command, `editor.action.insertCursorAbove` is called `id` of the command.
 We are still working on extracting all commands provided by VSCode and extensions.

+# BELOW IS KEPT FOR REFERENCE

+## Next step: Commands from Marketplace extensions

+### plugInCommandsOutput.json
+Contains a list of all VSCode extension commands installed on the system.
+This only includes plug in commands from plug ins that were installed by the user, from the Marketplace.
+This file was obtained by running `PlugInCommands.py`.

 ## File structure